kopperud/empirical_shifts/README.md

 Pkg.add("Statistics")
 ```

 Although not all of these dependencies will be necessary for any one script.
-The R code dependencies can be installed in the usual way with `install.packages("...")`, except for the `treeio` and `ggtree` packages which need to be installed from github using
+The R code dependencies can be installed in the usual way with `install.packages("...")`, except for the `treeio` and `ggtree` packages which can be installed from github using

 ```R
 install.packages("remotes")